 We Amplify Training.

-Research by the Division of Substance Use Prevention and Recovery (SUPR) found that over 62% of all offenders coming into the Illinois Department of Corrections (IDOC) met the clinical diagnosis for substance use disorder (SUD).
+Research by the Division of Substance Use Prevention and Recovery (SUPR) found that over 62% of all justice-involved individuals coming into the Illinois Department of Corrections (IDOC) met the clinical diagnosis for substance use disorder (SUD).
 The Bureau of Justice identifies the SUD statistics as high as 85% for nationwide corrections populations.

 To increase the proficiency of IDOC staff to provide this essential programming, a partnership began in 1989 between Prevention First and the Illinois Department of Corrections to create the CADC Training Program.
 This voluntary program is for IDOC staff who want to become better clinicians for their IDOC caseload, gaining the knowledge and skills needed to perform their jobs effectively.
-The program offers training (classroom and online) on the 12 core functions of counseling, with the objective of completing all of the training and taking the exam to become a Certified Alcohol and Other Drug Counselor (CADC).
-The program also improves staff’s ability to provide drug education programming where it can be most impactful and track offenders flagged as in need of substance use services.
+The program offers training (classroom and online) on the 12 core functions of counseling, with the objective of completing all the training and taking the exam to become a Certified Alcohol and Other Drug Counselor (CADC).
+The program also improves staff’s ability to provide drug education programming where it can be most impactful and track individuals in custody flagged as in need of substance use services.

 The CADC Training Program delivers at least six training events per fiscal year, usually in the Springfield area.
 Additional training on topical issues identified by IDOC may also occur throughout the year.